eugene-eeo/piggyback/README.rst

 management madness.
 Piggyback does importing and namespaces right, namely:

-- We isolate every ``__import__``ed module, and their namespaces are separate of one another, as well as the current module.
+- We isolate every module that we ``__import__``, and their namespaces are separate of one another, as well as the current module.
 No namespace clashes.

 - The ``sys.path`` variable remains unchanged at the end of the importing- Piggyback will ensure that the `sys.path`